Student charter

 Our vision

-- to make a significant and distinctive contribution to the training and professional development of people who can make a profound difference in the fields of health, mental health, adult and children’s social care, education and criminal justice
+- make a significant and distinctive contribution to the training and professional development of people who can make a profound difference in the fields of health, mental health, adult and children’s social care, education and criminal justice

-- to provide transformational training programmes at pre-qualification, qualification and post-qualification levels that will equip people to be able to meet the large, complex challenges they will face within these sectors in the 21st century
+- provide transformational training programmes at pre-qualification, qualification and post-qualification levels that will equip people to be able to meet the large, complex challenges they will face within these sectors in the 21st century

-- to help people develop an exceptional set of aptitudes, skills and intellectual and emotional capacity to enable them to make a powerful contribution to meeting the multiple emotional and psychological needs of a changing population.
+- help people develop an exceptional set of aptitudes, skills and intellectual and emotional capacity to enable them to make a powerful contribution to meeting the multiple emotional and psychological needs of a changing population.
 The new landscape of health and social care will increasingly look for people with just these capacities

-- to achieve a consistent culture of excellence, innovation and relevance across all facets of learning and teaching at the Trust
+- achieve a consistent culture of excellence, innovation and relevance across all facets of learning and teaching at the Trust

 The Trust community of practice